 What Does this Transition Mean?

-As the Department of Veterans Affairs (VA) continues its shift from the Patient-Centered Community Care (PC3) program to the Community Care Network (CCN) across the country, sites will continue to transition on a rolling schedule.
+The Department of Veterans Affairs (VA) is shifting from the Patient-Centered Community Care (PC3) program to the Community Care Network (CCN) across the country, as sites in Regions 1 and 2 transition on a rolling schedule.

-These first four Region 2 sites transitioned from PC3 to CCN (from TriWest Healthcare Alliance to Optum Public Sector Solutions, Inc.) beginning on Oct.
-8:
+These additional Region 2 sites are transitioning from PC3 to CCN (from TriWest Healthcare Alliance to Optum Public Sector Solutions, Inc.) beginning on Dec 10:

 During this time, TriWest Healthcare Alliance will continue to manage its network throughout the entire nation to support Veteran care coordination until CCN is fully implemented.
 TriWest will assist VA for a 30-day period for each VA Medical Center (VAMC) as Optum takes over responsibility according to the VAMC CCN rollout schedule.